-Okay, technically this doesn’t count as a health tip for pregnant ladies, but pregnancy care should start even before you conceive.
-If you want to make sure your pregnancy is safe and complication-free, you need to adopt a healthy lifestyle while you’re trying for a baby.
+Okay, technically this doesn’t count as a health tip for pregnancy but pregnancy care should start even before you conceive.
+If you want to make sure your pregnancy is safe and complication-free, you need to adopt a healthy lifestyle and follow pre pregnancy care tips while you’re trying for a baby.
 In fact, this will increase your chances of conceiving!
 This includes scheduling an appointment with your ob-gyn for a pre-pregnancy checkup, taking supplements such as folic acid, switching to a diet rich in fresh fruits and vegetables, fish and lean meat, and making sure you’re at the pink of your health, mentally as well as physically.This way you will be able to tacle all your worries about how to stay healthy during pregnancy easily.

 After you find out you’re pregnant, it’s time to take stock of your present lifestyle and remedy any situations and habits that might pose a threat to your pregnancy.
 Worry not, we’re here to help and give you a handful of health pregnancy tips to keep you stress free.